solid/data-interoperability-panel/resource-metadata/hypothesis.md

 A configuration metadata resource directly associated with a given resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#configuration```.
 Conversely, the resource being described by a Configuration metadata resource is discovered by the client via ```rel=describes```.

 A given Solid resource MUST NOT be directly associated with more than one Configuration metadata resource.

-A Configuration metadata resource MUST be deleted by the Solid server when the resource it is directly associated with is deleted and the Solid server is authoritative for both resources.

 To access or manage a Configuration metadata resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Control](https://github.com/solid/web-access-control-spec#aclcontrol) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.